$375 million Settlement reached in Cook v. Rockwell International Corporation

 “Our clients have stuck with this case, and so have we.
 It’s been a long haul,” said Mr. Davidoff, who, along with fellow Berger Montague managing shareholder David F. Sorensen and the whole trial team received the prestigious Trial Lawyer of the Year award in 2009 from the Public Justice Foundation for their work on the case.
 Judge John L. Kane has certified a settlement class and appointed Berger Montague as lead class counsel.
 The settlement will be filed with the court shortly, and a schedule for further proceedings established.
 In light of the settlement, both sides dismissed their petitions seeking review by the Supreme Court.

-The trial team also included the late shareholder Peter Nordberg, and was supported by attorneys Jenna McNaughton, Caitlin G. Coslett and Ellen Noteware and lead trial paralegal Karen Markert.
+The trial team also included shareholders Peter Nordberg, Caitlin G. Coslett and Ellen Noteware, attorney Jenna McNaughton and lead trial paralegal Karen Markert.
 Louise Roselle of the Cincinnati law firm of Markovits, Stock & DeMarco; Jean Geoppinger McCoy, currently of the Cincinnati law firm of White, Getgey & Meyer, Co., L.P.A., and Gary B. Blum of Silver & DeBoskey, P.C. in Denver, also assisted at trial.

 For information, contact: